moonwave99/playa-old/README.md

 ## Known issues

-- no drag and drop of multiple albums/folders;
+- no drag and drop of multiple albums/folders.
-- when going back to already played items, seek does not reset to initial position.

 ## License